edualt/october-hackathon/README.md

 ### GET

-You can provide an id through the url to get an object
+You can provide an username through the url to get an object

 ```url
 ../advocates/1